OxygenCobalt/dotfiles/.config/awesome/quark/README.md

 # quark

-`quark` is my highly opinionated widget library for awesome that I created mostly for my use.
+`quark` is my highly opinionated widget library for awesomewm that I created mostly for my use.
 It prioritizes a flexible implementation and consistency at the cost of customization.

 ## How to use